kevintpeng/Learn-Something-Every-Day/Web-Dev-Rails/Ember/README.md

 **Actions** are defined in routes and controllers and act as event handlers from the UI -> Route -> Controller -> Model
 - `{{action "actionName" parameters}}` in hbs

+### Store
+`Store` is an ember data class, manages everything related to our model's data
+- for duration of a life cycle, there is a unique instance of the Store, injected into every route controller serializer and adapter under the key store
+  - why we call `.store` in Routes
+  - `registry.injection()`

 ### Components
 Component names must have one dash in their name by convention